jakebathman/tailwindcss-uk-docs/source/docs/text-align.blade.md

       'Align text to the left.',
     ],
     [
-      '.text-center',
+      '.text-centre',
-      'text-align: center;',
+      'text-align: centre;',
-      'Align text to the center.',
+      'Align text to the centre.',
     ],
     [
       '.text-right',